Flying Yankee: Current location

 The railroad donated the trainset to the Edaville Railroad tourist/museum operation in Carver, Massachusetts, in 1957.
-The train remained on static display there for about 35 years until it was moved in 1993 to Glen, New Hampshire, after being purchased by Bob Morrell, then-owner of Story Land.
+The train remained on static display there until it was moved in 1993 to Glen, New Hampshire, after being purchased by Bob Morrell, then-owner of Story Land.

-In 1997, the train was moved to the Concord and Claremont Railroad's shops in Claremont, New Hampshire, for a restoration after it was purchased by the state of New Hampshire.
+In 1997, the train was moved to the Concord and Claremont Railroad shops in Claremont, New Hampshire, for a restoration after it was purchased by the state of New Hampshire.
 By 2004, the major structural restoration had been completed, and detailed restoration of components is ongoing with the goal of restoring the train completely to running condition.
 The train was moved on August 10, 2005, to the Hobo Railroad in Lincoln, New Hampshire.

-Plans to move it to Concord, New Hampshire, site of a former Boston & Maine railyard, fell through in 2017.
-The state hopes to open the train to public viewing in Lincoln.